Hallux Limitus / Rigidus Treatment at Foot Foundation

 Surgical options (via orthopaedic referral):

-Cheilectomy – removal of dorsal osteophytes to restore motion in early limitus
+Cheilectomy – removal of dorsal osteophytes to restore motion (for early limitus)

 Osteotomy – realignment procedure in select cases